hoodanav/Holocaust-Analysis/Holocaust-Analysis/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

-Note: LLM ChatGPT was also used while writing this paper.
-It was used for data cleaning and simulation.
-The chat with the AI bot is also attached as a reference under inputs\llm